patilrutuja23/Codegennie/README.md

-# CodeBoost Web with Ollama Code Generation
+# CodeGennie with Ollama Code Generation

-This application allows you to explain, refactor, document, and analyze your code using the Gemini API.
+This application allows you to explain, refactor, and analyze your code using the Gemini API.
 Additionally, it integrates with a local [Ollama](https://ollama.com/) instance to provide on-the-fly code generation from comments and AI-powered autocompletion/correction.

 ## Local Setup for Ollama